raoul2000/project-em-01/README.md

 ```
 npm install http-server -g
 ```
-Then start the server :
+Then start the server and open the `webapp.html` page :
 ```
-http-server . -o webapp.html
+npm run webapp
 ```